 How Does EDI in Healthcare Works?

-Healthcare EDI allows quick and easy exchange of computer-processable data in a standardized and secure format between healthcare institutes, professionals, and patients as well.
+EDI in Healthcare allows quick and easy exchange of computer-processable data in a standardized and secure format between healthcare institutes, professionals, and patients as well.
 However, as we said earlier, it should not be confused with email or something similar.
 EDI is the electronic transmission between systems or applications that vary according to end-users and mode of delivery.
-It can be transmitted in:

 - P2P EDI (point-to-point EDI services)- where partners exchange messages directly